Who Are We?

 Caring at a distance

 Looking after a friend or family member can be difficult enough, but it’s even harder if you don’t live close by, or you’re very busy.
-We’re offering great value, personalised short and long-term support packages to help you make sure your loved-one is well supported and to give you added peace of mind.
-Please call us to discuss your and your family’s needs.
+We can provide information about local services and support to help you make sure your loved-one is well supported and to give you added peace of mind.
+Please call us to discuss your own and your family’s needs.

 Supporting commissioners and funders